paulowe/gcp/gke workloads/affinity-and-anti-affinity.md

-# NODE AFFINITY AND POD AFFINITY ARE BOTH CONFIGURED ON PODS
+# NODE AFFINITY AND POD AFFINITY, TOLERATIONS ARE CONFIGURED ON PODS
+# TAINTS ARE CONFIGURED ON NODES

 In this lesson, we'll see how to control the scheduling of Pods based on node selector, node affinity, Pod affinity, Pod anti-affinity, and taints with tolerations.